-Bringing together the winning and shortlisted essays from the 2020 Hubert Butler Essay Prize, SELF AND SOCIETY gives five fresh perspectives on the tension between individual freedom and communal solidarity, asking what we owe our communities and why it matters.
+Bringing together the winning and shortlisted essays from the Hubert Butler Essay Prize, Self and Society gives five fresh perspectives on the tension between individual freedom and communal solidarity, asking what we owe our communities and why it matters.

-Winner Michael Amherst takes identity politics as his theme, questioning whether the stratification of society in the name of social justice is helpful or harmful in the pursuit of equality.
-Runners-up Tara McEvoy and David Crane tackle, respectively, the necessity of collective action as a response to the current pandemic and other social crises, and the role of conflicts of individual freedom in facilitating or stifling the economic liberation of refugees.
-Special mentions have been awarded to Nick Inman and Beninio McDonough-Tranza for their respective essays on personal responsibility and the legacy of the Polish union Solidarnosc.
+Winner Michael Amherst wonders whether the stratification of society in the name of social justice is helpful or harmful in the pursuit of equality.
+Tara McEvoy and David Crane tackle, respectively, the necessity of collective action as a response to the current pandemic and other social crises, and the role of conflicts of individual freedom in facilitating or stifling the economic liberation of refugees.
+Nick Inman writes about personal responsibility, and Beninio McDonough-Tranza interrogates the legacy of the Polish union Solidarity (Solidarność).

-With a foreword by Ireland’s President Michael D. Higgins, Self and Society examines themes that are more pressing than ever in the age of Coronavirus and Brexit, invoking the spirit of the Irish essayist Hubert Butler to investigate whether collective and personal aims can be synergistic or are destined to remain ever in conflict.
+With a foreword, Ireland’s President Michael D. Higgins, Self and Society invokes the spirit of the Irish essayist Hubert Butler, asking whether collective and personal aims are destined to remain ever in conflict.

 MICHAEL AMHERST is the author of Go the Way Your Blood Beats, for which he received an award from Arts Council England and won the 2019 Stonewall Israel Fishman Award for Non-Fiction.
 His fiction has been longlisted for the BBC’s Opening Lines and the Bath Short Story Prize, shortlisted for the Bridport Prize, and published in The White Review.
 He is a member of Writing West Midlands’ Room 204 scheme.